DollyGt/mystatic_project/README.md

 2: Services page - this a page which provides the user with detailed information of what sort of services are provided

-3: Portfolio - this page samples some of the work in pictures that the site has undertaken

-4: About - this page intoduces the user to the history of the company and a brief overview of what it stands for
+3: About - this page intoduces the user to the history of the company and a brief overview of what it stands for

-5: Contact - this page is a contact page in which all correspondence between clints and staff would be sort
+4: Contact - this page is a contact page in which all correspondence between clints and staff would be sort

 # Technologies Used